Ovski4/docker-borgbackup-cron/README.md

 A docker image to backup periodically a folder using borg.
 Additionnally this image can dump a mysql database in the same folder beforehand.
+You can also run the cron job directly by overriding the command with `/var/backup_script.sh`

 Build
 -----